ShivankK26/Movie-Guide-App/README.md

-In this Project, I've built a Movie Guide App using omdb API through which you can search for any movie and get all the information related to it.
+In this Project, I've built a Movie Guide App using omDb API through which you can search for any movie and get all the information related to it.

 Use the `README.md` to get started.